Guardians of the Galaxy Vol. 3: Marketing

 The film was discussed during Marvel Studios' panel at the 2022 San Diego Comic-Con, where the first footage was revealed.
 Iwuji was also announced as playing the High Evolutionary, appearing at the panel in costume.
 Gunn stated the footage was not released publicly because the visual effects were not complete enough for "repeated views and close inspection".
 An official trailer was released on December 1, 2022, during the CCXP.
 It featured "In the Meantime" by Spacehog.
 Drew Taylor of TheWrap called the trailer a doozy, thrilling, and emotional, and stated that "Gunn's patented, rollicking 'Guardians of the Galaxy' tone is very much in place", and noted "an undercurrent of extreme melancholy".
 Carson Burton of Variety predicted from the trailer that the film would be "shaping up to be an emotional ending" by showing Rocket's memories and Star-Lord missing Gamora.
 Jay Peters at The Verge said the trailer intrigued him as a "wild ride across the stars" with different planets.

 A second trailer for the film was released during Super Bowl LVII on February 12, 2023.
 It featured "Since You Been Gone" by Rainbow.
 Grant Hermanns of Screen Rant felt the trailer gave "a deeper look" at the film, particularly Adam Warlock's powers as compared to his brief appearance in the first one.
 Hermanns also said the second trailer "goes a step further in highlighting the emotional story" after the first one "efficiently set [the film's] tone, featuring plenty of melancholic shots of the [Guardians of the Galaxy] facing the music".
 The trailer accumulated 134.1 million views across TikTok, Instagram, YouTube, Twitter, and Facebook, and was the most-watched Super Bowl trailer in post-game day traffic according to RelishMix.
 It was also the first time since the onset of the COVID-19 pandemic that a Super Bowl trailer exceeded 100 million views on social media in a 24-hour period.

+Disney and Marvel Music partnered with Spotify in May 2023, to promote the film.
+As part of the promotion, a playlist, titled the "K-GOTG Radio Experience", was created on the platform.
+Marvel Studios also promoted the film with General Mills limited-edition cereals and snacks, including Honey Nut Cheerios, Cookie Crisp, Lucky Charms, Trix, Reese's Puffs, Cinnamon Toast Crunch, and Go-Gurt.
+Microsoft also partnered with Marvel Studios to promote the film with a limited-edition Zune MP3 player; a single non-functional model would be created using 3D printing and launched inside the International Space Station.

 Release

-Guardians of the Galaxy Vol. 3 is scheduled to be released in the United States and China on May 5, 2023.
-The film was previously set for release on May 1, 2020, before it was dropped from that date.
-It will be part of Phase Five of the MCU.